-The Collector of Revenue is responsible for the annual billing and collection of real estate taxes, motor vehicle taxes, personal property taxes and sewer use charges.
+The Office of the Collector of Revenue is responsible for the annual billing and collection of real estate taxes, motor vehicle taxes, and personal property taxes; as well as the annual billing and collection of sewer use fees.

 The mill rate for the Grand List of 2018 is 33.14 mills, established by the Board of Finance's Adopted Fiscal Year 2019-2020 General Operating Budget.
 Without State Grants of $7,569,117, your mill rate would have been 39.83 mills.
 The 33.14 mills are equivalent to $33.14 in taxes per $1,000 of net assessed value.